yuvan-174/19CS404-DBMS-Lab-Manual/Experiment1_ER_Diagram/problem_statement.md

 - Explain how you modeled prerequisites or billing.

 ## Design Choices:
-Brief explanation of why you chose certain entities, relationships, and assumptions.
+Brief explanation of why you chose certain entities, relationships, and assumptions

+## RESULT